- Urinary retention facts*

 - How is urinary retention treated?

-- What are the complications of urinary retention?
+- What are the complications of urinary retention and its treatments?

-- Where can people find more information about urinary retention?
+- Where can people find more information on urinary retention?

 - Find a local Urologist in your town